 If at any point your support catches out an enemy be sure to back them up with Piltover Peacemaker and autoattack from a safe distance.
 Kiting is also important on all AD carries, but especially Caitlyn with her range.
 If you start getting attacked, back away slightly and return fire, keeping in mind that you have a longer range.
 Always hit the biggest threat first, which should always be the AD carry.

 Hopefully, you should be winning the lane.
 If you're able to kill the opposing AD carry, I highly recommend pushing your minions up to their tower by killing all the enemy minions as fast as possible - this denies them gold and experience, because the tower will kill all your minions before they can return.
 It's generally a good idea at this point to return to base and buy.
-On your first trip back to base buy Boots of Speed (if you didn't start with them) and another Doran's Blade (or two if you started boots).
+On your first trip back to base buy Boots (if you didn't start with them) and another Doran's Blade (or two if you started boots).
 You may well have enough gold to go straight to Berserker's Greaves.

 One last tip to remember is pay attention to items.
 If your opponent has more/better items than you, it's generally a bad idea to fight them.
 If you have more/better items, it's a good idea to pick fights.
 B. F. Sword is an excellent example of this.
 If one AD carry purchases B. F. Sword before the other they will almost certainly win a fight.